 • The first Kaitahi Bayswater Community Dinner – Sept 2017

 • Shore to Thrive Kaitiaki group agrees to project continuation & to seek additional partners – Jan 2018

 • Repair Café Auckland receives an Auckland Community Zero Waste Award – July 2018

 • Te Korowai o Papatūānuku Native Planting at Bayswater School – June 2019

 • Zero Waste Belmont receives a Auckland Community Zero Waste Runner-up Award – July 2019

 • Kaitahi Bayswater’s 2nd Birthday Dinner – Sept 2019

 An evaluation of Shore to Thrive was conducted by independent evaluator, Kathryn Nemec, late in 2019 so that the guiding Kaitiaki Group could learn about the effectiveness of the partnership in contributing to the guiding principles.
-To read an evaluation of the project please refer to the Shore to thrive page on the ANCAD website HERE.
+The executive summary of that evaluation is accessible HERE.